AppImage/AppImageKit/README.md

 The __AppImage__ format is a format for packaging applications in a way that allows them to run on a variety of different target systems (base operating systems, distributions) without further modification.

-__AppImageKit__  is  a  concrete  implementation  of  the  AppImage  format  and  provides  tools  for conveniently handling AppImages.

 https://en.wikipedia.org/wiki/AppImage

+__AppImageKit__  is  a  concrete  implementation  of  the  AppImage  format  and  provides  tools such as `appimagetool` and `appimaged` for conveniently handling AppImages.

 `appimagetool` uses a next-generation AppImage format based on squashfs and embeds a runtime for it. `appimaged` is a daemon that handles registering and unregistering AppImages with the system (e.g., menu entries, icons, MIME types, binary delta updates, and such).

 ## appimagetool usage